 We are now in the position to calculate the normal bundles $N_z$.
-Each isotypical component corresponds to a nontrivial pair $(\alpha, \beta)$.
-Each isotypical component has dimension $2\frac{r\chi}{ab}:=\ell+2.$ We just argued the Chern roots are with $x_i$ the roots of the tangent bundle of $K_{v'}(A')$.
-This follows by comparison with $\alpha, \beta$ trivial; the two trivial roots come from the base of the Albanese map, after canceling two trivial factors corresponding to infinitesimal automorphisms and obstructions over $\mathfrak M_{v'}(A')$.
+The isotypical components correspond to nontrivial pairs $(\alpha, \beta)$.
+Each isotypical component has dimension $2\frac{r\chi}{ab}:=\ell+2.$ We just argued the Chern roots of $T_{\alpha, \beta}$ equal with $x_i$ the roots of the tangent bundle of $K_{v'}(A')$.
+This follows by comparison with $\alpha, \beta$ trivial; the two trivial roots come from the four dimensional base of the Albanese map, after canceling two trivial factors corresponding to infinitesimal automorphisms and obstructions over $\mathfrak M_{v'}(A')$.

 .1in {\it Step 4.} With this understood, we calculate where $\xi=\langle \zeta^{-1}, z\rangle$ runs through the non-trivial $\delta$-roots of $1$.